Last Updated on December 6, 2019 by hungryoungwoman

 Anise – Intercontinental, DFC

-Keeping buffets aside, the most sought-after Iftar on this list would be the one at Address Boulevard.
-Trying to capture the true sense of Ramadan, i.e., by bringing together friends and family over delicious and mindful food, Ramadan Boulevard is a long communal table serving traditional dishes with a modern touch with a sharing concept.
+Keeping large buffets aside, the most sought-after Iftar on this list would be the one at Address Montgomerie.
+Trying to capture the true sense of Ramadan, i.e., by bringing together friends and family over delicious and mindful food, Address Montogomerie has sharing tables that encourage conversations with loved ones and strangers alike.

-So, what do you think about the best iftars this season and has your favorite Iftar made the cut?
+So, what do you think about this list of Dubai Iftars and, has your favorite Iftar made the cut?
 Share and see what your friends think!

 Until then, happy eating! xx